Leslie Stuart: Early years

 Stuart was born in Southport, on the Lancashire coast.
 He was the younger son of Thomas Barrett, a cabinet-maker, and his wife, Mary Ann Burke, née Lester, who were both from western Ireland.
 He grew up in Liverpool, where he attended St Francis Xavier's College.
 His family moved to Manchester in 1873.

-Stuart began his career aged 15 as organist at Salford Cathedral.
+He began his career aged 15 as organist at Salford Cathedral.
 He held the post for seven years, and then moved to be organist at the Church of the Holy Name, Manchester, where he remained for another seven years.
 To augment his salary he composed church music and taught.

 Stuart also promoted and conducted orchestral and vocal concerts.
 In the 1880s and 1890s he presented "Mr T. A. Barrett's Concerts" at the Free Trade Hall, Manchester, and later at the larger St James's Hall.
 These concerts featured popular orchestral music and selections from comic operas by such composers as Sullivan and Cellier, and excerpts from English grand operas by Balfe and Wallace.
 Singers included Zélie de Lussan, Marie Roze, Ben Davies, David Ffrangcon-Davies, Durward Lely and Charles Manners.
 Instrumental soloists included Ignacy Jan Paderewski and Eugène Ysaÿe.

 Thomas Barrett had been property master at the Amphitheatre, Liverpool, and both his sons had quickly gained a taste for the theatre.
 Stuart's elder brother, Stephen (1855–1924), became a music-hall performer, appearing under the stage name Lester Barrett.
 Gradually the music Stuart composed for local shows, and his popular ballads and music-hall songs began to supersede the composition of serious and religious music.
 He composed music hall songs as "T. A. Barrett" and under the pseudonyms "Leslie Thomas", "Lester Barrett" and, most notably, "Leslie Stuart".
 He wrote many popular songs for the blackface performer Eugene Stratton, including perhaps his best-remembered music hall song, "Lily of Laguna" (1898), and "Little Dolly Daydream."
 He also wrote the patriotic ballad "Soldiers of the King" (1894, now sung as "Soldiers of the Queen").
 In 1886, Stuart married Mary Catherine Fox, a schoolteacher (died 1941).